-In 2000 WrapMaster, Inc. started a testing program to assess the capabilities of PermaWrapTM, which is a system similar to System A in that it employs a hard shell with an adhesive installed between layers.
+In 2000 WrapMaster, Inc. started a testing program to assess the capabilities of PermaWrapTM, which is a system similar to Clock Spring® in that it employs a hard shell with an adhesive installed between layers.
 The following product description is provided according to the GE Power web site [9].

 The Wrapmaster repair system is a coil of high-strength composite material with a configuration that allows it to wrap tightly around pipe of almost any size.
 The layers of wrap are sealed together with a strong adhesive.
 The defect is filled with adhesive filler to assist with support and load transfer prior to the Wrapmaster installation.
-This method of repair is ideal for blunt-type defects.
-It is not suitable for internal defects, sharp crack-like defects or girth weld or circumferential defects.
+This method of repair is ideal for blunttype defects.
+It is not suitable for internal defects, sharp cracklike defects or girth weld or circumferential defects.
 The Wrapmaster repairs are magnetic pig detectable and are available in a range of widths.

 T.D.
 Williamson, Inc. has developed the Black-DiamondTM Composite Wrap.
-Although similar in nature to System B in its use of epoxy products, this system has the added strength advantage of using Carbon fibers, which on average have an elastic modulus that is approximately twice that of conventional E-glass.
+Although similar in nature to Armor Plate® Pipe Wrap in its use of epoxy products, the T.D.
+Williamson system has the added strength advantage of using Carbon fibers, which on average have an elastic modulus that is approximately twice that of conventional E-glass.

-Numerous other companies are continuing to pursue the development of products of this repair genre, including Comptek Structural Composites of Boulder, Colorado.
+Numerous other companies are continuing to pursue the development of products of this repair genre.
 With improved innovations and technology, along with proper use of engineering evaluation methods and testing, the pipeline industry will benefit.
 The focus must remain on the requirement that these composite systems permanently restore the serviceability of pipelines.